‹ Back to New at Amity Blog

 Digital Banking Trends in 2024-25: An Overview

-In recent years, digital banking has transformed the financial dealings of individuals and companies.
-With technological advancement, the term (what is digital banking” goes way beyond an online transaction; it is now a fully integrated system that changes traditional banking services.
-Basically (the digital banking meaning), it is the conversion of all the traditional banking operations into a direct source where clients can access their financial dealings using mobile applications, online services, and digital banking products.
+Digital banking has significantly transformed how individuals and businesses handle financial transactions.
+With technological advancement, the term “digital banking” goes way beyond an online transaction; it is now a fully integrated system that changes traditional banking services.
+Basically (in the digital banking meaning), it is the conversion of all the traditional banking operations into a direct source where clients can access their financial dealings using mobile applications, online services, and digital banking products.

 Did You Know?

-Some of the major digital banking trends for 2024-25 are as follows:
+Some of the latest trends in digital banking for 2025 are as follows:

 AI and ML are being integrated with digital banks to personalise, predict, and advance fraud detection.
 Hence, it makes them all the more important as they point towards better financial solutions and effectiveness of customer service.

 Blockchain technology is increasingly important to protect financial transactions, reduce fraud, and get transparent in banking operations.
-Increasingly, smart contract use and a guarantee of cross-border payments are made by digital banks through blockchain.
+Applicable in smart contracts, KYC, and cross-border payments, especially in regions with a young digital-native population.

 The digital banks are utilising various types of biometric authentication techniques, such as facial recognition and fingerprint scanning, to have more solid security and faster log-in processes for the customer.